opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 In order for a subnet to succeed, the creator must:

-- Design an incentive mechanism that guides miners' relentless tendency to opimize their scores (and hence emissions) toward the desired outcomes
+- Design an incentive mechanism that guides miners' relentless tendency to optimize their scores (and hence emissions) toward the desired outcomes
 - Facilitate miner and validator participation
 - Prevent miner and validator exploits